LIParadise/xv6-riscv/Chapter-3.10-notes.md

   - Seems to be related to possible scheduling due to `end_op` (`kernel/log.c` and `kernel/virtio_disk.c`), this call may change CPU
   - But we're pointing to the global fixed array of process table, right?
 Then we should not really care?
 - Why user process `trampoline` is mapped/unmapped at birth/death of process, unlike `kstack` which is mapped till XV6 itself dies?
 Seems like a job that's unnecessarily done multiple times...
+- Why isn't zero a valid system call number?
+- Why not enable interrupt via `intr_on` like in `usertrap` in `kerneltrap`?
+I guess RISC-V automatically disables interrupt when trap/interrupt from user mode to supervisor mode, but same cannot be stated when in supervisor mode (mode not changed)?
+- Why write only `sepc` and `sstatus` before exiting `kerneltrap`?